Inswift-dev/inswift-eth/esp32-ETH-52/README.md

 # ​​1.
 Full.bin Firmware​​
 **•​​Upgrade Method​​:** Currently, the full.bin firmware can only be upgraded via the **flash_download_tool** Downloadtool on a local computer.

 **•​​Note​​:** Upgrading full.bin will erase the entire flash memory, restoring all device configurations to factory defaults.
-This method is generally recommended **​​only when the device malfunctions​​ and cannot operate normally**.
+This method is generally.

+**•recommended:** ​​only when the device malfunctions​​ and cannot operate normally.

 # 2. Web-Based Online OTA Upgrade (for ota.bin)​​
 **•​​Scope​​:** This method supports upgrading only the ​​**ota.bin** firmware​​ (ESP SoC application firmware).